CMPUT301W15T14/ExpenseExpress/README.md

 --

-EzToast and EzLog, interfaces, implement them and copy paste code from the java doc, to save typing when you try to Toast or Log.d.
+Toas.java and Lo.java classes, if they're imported then you can save some typing when doing debugging.

-In addition, these all work:
+Toas.t makes a toast, and Lo.g makes a log.

--toast(String);
+-Toas.t(String);

--toast(int); (or any Number)
+-Toas.t(int); (or any Number)

--toast(String,int,String,int, etc...); will automatically add spaces between comma-separated things
+-Toas.t(String,int,String,int, etc...); will automatically add spaces between comma-separated things

--log(String);
+-Lo.g(String);

--log(); produces a "." on its own line.
+-Lo.g(); produces a "." on its own line.

--log(int); (or any Number)
+-Lo.g(int); (or any Number)

--log(String,int,String,int, etc ...); will automatically add spaces between commma-separated things
+-Lo.g(String,int,String,int, etc ...); will automatically add spaces between commma-separated things

 --